peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

     public PeterO.Cbor.ConversionKind NumberConversion { get; }

-Gets a value indicating how JSON numbers are decoded to CBOR integers.
+Gets a value indicating how JSON numbers are decoded to CBOR.

 <b>Returns:</b>

-A value indicating how JSON numbers are decoded to CBOR integers.
+A value indicating how JSON numbers are decoded to CBOR.
 The default is  `ConversionKind.Full` .

 <a id="PreserveNegativeZero"></a>
 ### PreserveNegativeZero

     public bool PreserveNegativeZero { get; }

-Gets a value indicating whether the JSON decoder should preserve the distinction between positive zero and negative zero in when the decoder decodes JSON to a floating-point number format that makes this distinction.
+Gets a value indicating whether the JSON decoder should preserve the distinction between positive zero and negative zero when the decoder decodes JSON to a floating-point number format that makes this distinction.
 For a value of  `false` , if the result of parsing a JSON string would be a floating-point negative zero, that result is a positive zero instead.
 (Note that this property has no effect for conversion kind  `IntOrFloatFromDouble` , where floating-point zeros are not possible.).

 <b>Returns:</b>